 Nevada Sexual Abuse Lawsuits

-Nevada has made some progress on both their criminal and civil statute of limitation (SOL) laws since 2002.
+Nevada has made some progress on both their criminal and civil statute of limitations (SOL) laws since 2002.
 Its efforts to change legislation have helped survivors of sexual abuse get justice against their abusers in the courts, and also allows for compensation.
 These laws enable lawyers handling sexual abuse claims in Nevada to file cases against sexual predators, including clergy members, and the Catholic Church.

 Below you will find Nevada lawsuits news & updates, as well as additional information on Nevada’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling an Nevada sexual assault case has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Nevada’s settlements received by sexual abuse and assault survivors and a list of Nevada’s ‘credibly’ accused priests released by the dioceses.

 Nevada Statute of Limitations for Sexual Abuse & Assault